apache/trafficcontrol/traffic_ops/testing/compare/README.md

 # Traffic Ops Compare

 Use this tool to compare API output between two instances of Traffic Ops API.
-It logs in to each instance using the same user/password combination, then processes all given endpoints.
+It logs in to each instance and then processes all given endpoints.
 Any that get different results are reported and written to files in the output directory (default ./results).

 ## Requirements

-Two Traffic Ops instances with common login credentials.
+Two Traffic Ops instances with login credentials (possibly different).
 The following environment variables must be set:

 - `TO_URL`   -- the *reference* Traffic Ops (e.g. production version)